 Each of the above variable is discussed in detail below.
-Demographic segmentation is one of the most commonly used forms of segmentation as it is clearly identifiable.
+Demographic segmentation is one of the most commonly used forms of segmentation amongst the 4 types of segmentation.
 The variables used for Demographic segmentation help divide a large population into specific customer groups.

 Each and every individual has an age, gender, income etc. Thus for mass marketing, this becomes one of the best ways to diversify individuals.
 This also helps in analyzing lots of data in shorter time for market research as well as for promotions.

 One of the first variable of demographic segmentation is age.
 This is because consumer needs and wants change with their age.
 A youngster might want a mobile phone but an earning professional will want a communicator with lots of extra features such as email and file editing support.
 Thus even though the basic functionality of the product is same, the wants are different.
 This is the primary reason for using age as a variable in demographic segmentation.